sdp-tech/Visualization/README.md

 > Added a loading page before the map, map data is loaded

 **201226**
-> added optgroup element for clarifying the option group of region / sector
+> added optgroup elements to region / sector for clarifying the child options

+**201227**
+> added a filter clear button (using Select2, ionRangeSlider module)

 ### Tech